jito-foundation/jito-solana/priority-fee-sharing/README.md

 2. Build and install the Priority Fee Sharing CLI
 3. Generate a systemd `priority-fee-sharing.service` service file from your `.env` configuration
 4. Create the fee records database path
-5. Provide clear next steps for service setup
+5. Run verification and provide next steps

 Run the installation script: